Does your church want to reach the people in your community who are searching for God or a new church home?

 If your church wants to reach people online, those people need to be able to find your church website.

-In the previous section we discussed how to improve organic search rankings.
+Earlier in this Ultimate Guide we explained the difference between organic search listings and local search listings.
 Now let’s turn our attention to how to optimize for better local search results.

 Before we get to that, though, it’s important to understand one thing you probably can’t change.